gefendioglu/Cpp_Practices/Cpp_Practices/Big_O_Analysis.md

   - O(cn) : An exponential algorithm grows even faster than a polynomial algorithm.
   - O(n!) : A factorial algorithm grows the fastest and becomes quickly unusable for even small values of n.
   - Algorithms that run in constant-O(1), logarithmic-O(log n), linear-O(n) , or quasilinear-O(n log n) time are preferred !!!
+  - For an algorithm running in n + n^2 time, the difference between n^2 and n + n^2 is negligible for a very large n.
+  - In Big-O analysis you eliminate all but the highest-order term.

 /----------------------------------------------
 /----------------------------------------------